 All students participate in a day-long field trip.
 In past terms, this excursion has been to Bath, Bristol, Stratford-upon-Avon or Brighton.
 This excursion is also attended by professors, who provide additional information about sites and help students think critically about these experiences - how history is presented and how this presentation affects modern citizens.
 This day trip is included in the program fee.

-Students are provided with a membership to the University of London Imperial College student union, which provides access to a restaurant, pub, library, recreation rooms, and many student clubs.
+Students are provided with a membership to the University of London student union, which provides access to UCL cafes and restaurants, a bar, library, recreation rooms, and many student clubs.
 The union is very near the London Centre.

 Around the middle of each term, there is a week-long break in courses and academic commitments of the program.
 This time is left open for more extensive student travel independent of the program.
 This time for travel often leads to some of the most fantastic experiences students have during their term abroad.
 London lends itself to easily accessible destinations throughout the United Kingdom, the rest of Europe, and beyond and students have a week to take full advantage of these.
 Whether it be visiting another major city of Europe, backpacking through the Highlands of Scotland, or whisking off to North Africa or Mount Athos in Greece, these opportunities for travel are one of the fundamental ways in which students personalize and make their study abroad experience uniquely their own.

 The London Centre staff strongly believes in the benefit to students in creating and tailoring their own travel plans.
 While we do not organize itineraries for weekend or week-long travels, we are available to advise students in the planning stages.
 There is also a selection of travel books, maps, guides, and other travel materials available to students.